 Practical experience is a huge part of becoming a nurse.
 While RNs and NPs usually gain 600-1,000 hours of clinical experience during their degree programs, other paths might include finding work as an orderly, attendant, or nursing aide.
 These jobs allow you to gain experience in patient care as you work under the supervision of other nursing professionals.

 To practice nursing, you must obtain the necessary certifications and licenses.
+Which ones you need will depend on which type of nursing you are practicing.

-Becoming a CNA does not require a college degree, but it does involve completing a training program approved by your state’s nursing board and passing a certification exam.
+- CNA: Becoming a CNA does not require a college degree, but it does involve completing a training program approved by your state’s nursing board and passing a certification exam.

-To become a licensed practical nurse, you first need a high school diploma or GED.
+- LPN: To become a licensed practical nurse, you first need a high school diploma or GED.
 You then enroll in an accredited practical nursing program at a community college or vocational school that includes classroom learning and supervised hands-on clinical experience.
+Once you complete your program, you’ll apply for authorization to test through your local board of nursing and take the NCLEX-PN exam.
+Passing this exam is required to get your LPN license.

+- RN: The NCLEX-RN is a test required for nursing graduates to be licensed as RNs in the US and Canada.
 Eligibility and licensure requirements are determined by a candidate’s state board of nursing.
 Candidates must apply for licensure/registration, and upon approval, they will receive an Authorization to Test (ATT) email to sit for their NCLEX.

-NPs are required to pass the American Academy of Nurse Practitioners Certification exam in their specialized area to obtain a license and practice in their state.
+- NP: NPs are required to pass the American Academy of Nurse Practitioners Certification exam in their specialized area to obtain a license and practice in their state.
+Although the specific licensing requirements may differ from state to state, all states mandate the national board certification exam.

 Nurses must maintain their licenses and stay current with medical advancements through continuing education.
 National certifications may require regular renewals, but continuing education requirements vary by state.
 For example, in New Jersey, nurses must complete 30 contact hours (sometimes referred to as Continuing Education Units, or CEU) every two years to renew their licenses.

-Get Started on Your Nursing Career Path
+How Do You Get Started on A Nursing Career Path?

 Whatever your nursing goals may be, StraighterLine can help you get there.
 While we don’t offer degrees, we offer courses you can take completely online and at your own pace to earn credits you can transfer to an accredited college or university to work toward your nursing degree.
-Check out our Nursing Bundle, which includes the classes you’ll need to get started on your nursing career, at their most affordable price.
+Check out StraighterLine's Nursing Prerequisite Course Bundle, which includes the classes you’ll need to get started on your nursing career, at their most affordable price.

 Learn more about how StraighterLine’s credit transfer process works and about our 70+ affordable courses, which you can take entirely online and at your own pace.
 Try a class for free today!